ezEngine/docs/docs/scenes/scene-editing.md

 # Scene Editing

-A scene or level is a [document (TODO)](../editor/editor-documents.md) like all assets.
+A scene or level is a [document](../editor/editor-documents.md) like all assets.
 To edit a scene there are multiple tools available.
 This page gives a broad overview what tools there are and in what order to try them out.

 ## Basics